VR hacks could put players in harm's way, researchers say

 In fact, the systems include no protection to stop these kinds of attacks, Ibrahim Baggili, director of the university's Cyber Forensics Research and Education Group (Unhcfreg), and the paper's co-author, Peter Gromkowski, said in an interview.

 The research comes in two papers, one published in April, and another currently under peer review by academics.
-The researchers are set to present their findings in May at a conference for the IEEE Symposium on Security and Privacy.
+The researchers are set to present their findings in May at a workshop that is part of a conference for the IEEE Symposium on Security and Privacy.

 The report hints at the potential dangers of virtual reality, a once-hot tech that immerses you in a digital world through special gear like headsets and controllers.
 Even without the threat of a hack, interest in VR has stalled due to expensive hardware and the dearth of meaningful experiences, despite the backing of heavy hitters like Facebook, Google and Samsung.